-Incidentally, once you purchase vodka or Everclear, it has lots of interesting household and personal care uses and can be used to clean so many things as I talk about in “10 Smashing Reasons to Give Vodka a Shot!
+Incidentally, once you purchase vodka or Everclear, it has lots of interesting household and personal care uses and can be used to clean lots of things as I talk about in “10 Smashing Reasons to Give Vodka a Shot!
 (No Mixed Drinks Included).”
-So once you crack open a bottle, you’ll be able to use it lots of ways!
+So, once you crack open a bottle, you’ll be able to use it lots of ways!

-The same goes for lavender essential oil.
-You can use it in DIY spa-at-home products (e.g., DIY Lavender Body Scrub), green cleaning recipes, and of course, for aromatherapy.
+By the way, if you do get some lavender essential oil for your hand sanitizer, you can also use it in DIY spa-at-home products (e.g., DIY Lavender Body Scrub), green cleaning recipes, (e.g., DIY Germ-Busting Aromatherapeutic Cleaning Scrub/Cleanser), and of course, for aromatherapy.
+Also, lavender essential oil is great for the skin.
 It won’t be something that just sits in your cupboard.

 WHERE TO PURCHASE INGREDIENTS & SUPPLIES

 Vegetable glycerin, lavender essential oil, and empty glass or PET spray bottles are available at most natural grocery stores, such as Whole Foods Market, in the personal care section and many online retailers, such as Amazon.